caseywatts/caseywatts.github.io/book/all-chapters.md

 This brain debugging process may feel familiar to you if you have worked with "code smells" and "refactoring techniques" in the past.

-In software development, a “code smell” is something you notice about a piece of code that suggests there may be an issue with it.
+In software development, a "code smell" is something you notice about a piece of code that suggests there may be an issue with it.
 You might not be able to identify what exactly "smells" about the code right away, sometimes you just have a sense something is off.
 The code smell can cause issues if not addressed.
 One consequence is "brittle code" where a small change to the code can dramatically break functionality.
 Another common consequence is hard to read code, for others or for your future self.
 With practice, you can get good at identifying and naming code smells.

 If you can name the code smell that will help you talk about it with other people.
 You can use the smell names to give more concrete feedback during code review.
 Naming the code smell also helps you look up how other people have dealt with the smell in other contexts, and give you ideas about what refactoring techniques to use on it.